anetastankovska/FINKI-Design_Patterns/Structural_Patterns/README.md

   - `Title`: Title of the greeting card.
   - `Body`: Content of the greeting card.
   - `Recipients`: List of recipients for the card.
+  - `CardLines`: Basic line decoration for the card.
 - Methods:
+  - `Presentation': Visual presentation of the card.
   - `Render()`: Renders the card content.
   - `AddRecipient(Recipient recipient)`: Adds a recipient to the card.